Pixel Piracy: Legacy

 Quadro Delta also worked with Re-Logic on a tactical role-playing game named Pixel Privateers, which was released in 2017.
 The game adopted elements of Pixel Piracy and Terraria while also featuring an online cooperative mode.
 It was compared to the Borderlands and Diablo games.

 In September 2023, Kirpu announced that an online version of the game, Pixel Piracy Online, was in development.
-The game is set to release in 2025.
+The game has an unknown release date.